k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **interface_name** - the interface name defined in the TDM project implementation.
 - **schema_name** - the DB schema.
 Can be populated either with:
   - Schema name
-  - From TDM 9.3.1 onwards, the schema name can be populated with Global name as well.
+  - From TDM 9.3.1 onwards, the schema name can also be populated with the Global name.
 Add a `@` sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
 Populating the schema with a Global is useful when different environments have different schema names.

 - **table_name** - populated with the table name.
 If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** - populated with the customized extract flow.